NGSEP/NGSEPcore/README.txt

 		non-synonymous mutation.
 String encoded as reference aminoacid, position and mutated aminoacid

 -------------------
 Filtering VCF files
 -------------------

-This module implements different filters on VCF files with genotype information.
-It writes to standard output a VCF file with variants passing the filtering criteria.
+This module implements different filters on VCF files with genotype information and generates a VCF file with variants passing the filtering criteria.
+The filtering order is as follows: first, it executes the distance filter (-d option), then the filtering of samples and genotypes (-saf, -fs, -q and -minRD options).
+Finally, it recalculates the number of samples genotyped, the number of alleles called and the MAF to execute the remaining filters.
 Since version 2.0.6, the default behavior does not perform any filtering.
-The filtering order is as follows: first, it executes the distance filter (-d option), then the filtering of samples and genotypes (-saf, -fs, -q and -minC options).
-Finally, it recalculates the number of samples genotyped, the number of alleles called and the MAF to execute the remaining filters.

 USAGE:

-java -jar NGSEPcore.jar FilterVCF <OPTIONS> <INPUT_FILE>
+java -jar NGSEPcore.jar VCFFilter <OPTIONS>

 OPTIONS:

+	-i FILE		: Input file in VCF format.
+It can be gzip compressed.
+	-o FILE		: Output file in VCF format.
 	-frs FILE	: File with genomic regions in which variants should be filtered out.
 The format of this file should contain at least three columns: Sequence name (chromosome),